dayjyun/SoundCloud-Project/README.md

     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY

-Or you can checkout the website itself.
+Or you can look through the website instead.
 Check it out!

 ## [SoundCloud Project](https://soundcloud-project-app.herokuapp.com/)